lisbethb-met-no/lisbethb-met-no.github.io/README.md

 # WeaMyL Website

-This is the repository for WeaMyL
+This is the repository for WeaMyL webpages